Getting Started with .NET MAUI Switch

 Before proceeding, ensure the following are set up:

-- Install .NET 8 SDK or later is installed.
+- Install .NET 8 SDK or later.

 - Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later).

-Step 1: Create a new .NET MAUI Project
+Step 1: Create a new .NET MAUI project

-- Go to File > New > Project and choose the .NET MAUI App template.
+- Go to File > New > Project and select the .NET MAUI App template.

-- Name the project and choose a location.
-Then, click Next.
+- Name the project, choose a location, and click Next.

 - Select the .NET framework version and click Create.

-Step 2: Install the Syncfusion® MAUI Buttons NuGet Package
+Step 2: Install the Syncfusion® MAUI Buttons NuGet package

 - Search for Syncfusion.Maui.Buttons and install the latest version.

-- Ensure the necessary dependencies are installed correctly, and the project is restored.
+- Ensure all necessary dependencies are installed correctly, and the project is restored.

 Step 3: Register the handler

-Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion® controls of .NET MAUI.
-In the MauiProgram.cs file, register the handler for Syncfusion® core.
+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion® controls in .NET MAUI.
+In the MauiProgram.cs

-using Microsoft.Maui.Controls.Xaml;
+using Microsoft.Extensions.Logging;

 using Syncfusion.Maui.Core.Hosting;